Create a firewall rule

 For detailed information on how actions and priority work together, see Firewall rule actions and priorities.

 Select a Packet Direction.
-Select whether this rule will be applied to incoming (from the network to the computer) or outgoing(from the computer to the network) traffic.An individual firewall rule only apply to a single direction of traffic.
+Select whether this rule will be applied to incoming (from the network to the host) or outgoing(from the host to the network) traffic.An individual firewall rule only apply to a single direction of traffic.
 You may need to create incoming and outgoing firewall rules in pairs for specific types of traffic.

 Select an Ethernet Frame Type.
 The term "frame" refers to Ethernet frames, and the available protocols specify the data that the frame carries.
 If you select "Other" as the frame type, you need to specify a frame number.

 IP covers both IPv4 and IPv6.
 You can also select IPv4 or IPv6 individuallyOn Solaris, Deep Security Agents will only examine packets with an IP frame type, and Linux Agents will only examine packets with IP or ARP frame types.
 Packets with other frame types will be allowed through.
 Note that the Virtual Appliance does not have these restrictions and can examine all frame types, regardless of the operating system of the virtual machine it is protecting.